ktor-doc-jp/ktor-doc-jp/pages/servers/lifecycle.md

 **[`ApplicationEngineEnvironment`](https://github.com/ktorio/ktor/blob/master/ktor-server/ktor-server-host-common/src/io/ktor/server/engine/ApplicationEngineEnvironment.kt):**

-At the beginning this immutable environment has to be built;
+To begin with, this immutable environment has to be built;
-with a classLoader, a logger, a [configuration](/servers/configuration.html), a monitor that acts as an event bus for application events, and a set of connectors, modules that will form the application and [watchPaths](/servers/autoreload.html).
+with a classLoader, a logger, a [configuration](/servers/configuration.html), a monitor that acts as an event bus for application events, and a set of connectors and modules, that will form the application and [watchPaths](/servers/autoreload.html).

 You can build it using `ApplicationEngineEnvironmentBuilder`, and handy DSL functions `applicationEngineEnvironment`, `commandLineEnvironment` among others.